Jon9851/ms3-/README.md

 WELCOME TO GAMES REVIEW

 Being a gamer my self I wanted to create a website database where user’s have control on the content that can be added to the database.
-I having played a lot of games I wanted to create something where people can add their honest opinions about games.
+Having played a lot of games I wanted to create something where people can add their honest opinions about games.
 The website uses a number of different languages and is a combination of POSTGRESSQL and MONGODB.

 So what language and technology’s  did I use for the creation of the database.

 PostgreSQL and Mongo dB were used to create the database it is self, with python language used to create the routes for the database.
-I defiantly found tricky combining both database and the overall creation of the database it is self.
+I defiantly found tricky combining both database and the overall creation of the database.

 PostgreSQL part of the database includes the publishers titles and review sections of the database.
 The Mongo dB side of the database handles the user’s login and registration which I have included a Werkzeug password hash to help protect users and included defensive programming for users as well.
 I originally wanted to have the user’s models created inside the PostgreSQL database, but I found creating the routes to difficult as there was no learning materials provided for this, so I decided to user mongo dB instead.

 Html, CSS and JavaScript were used to create the front end of the website.
 For the design of the front end, I used Materialize templates which includes custom CSS and responsiveness for all devices included in the package.
 All images I have used in the website are all for educational purposes only.

-My overall goal for this project was to keep the html JavaScript and CSS simple as I wanted to ensure that I added full CRUD functionality to all pages of the database with a flash message and a fully functioning register and login system with a logout capability.
+My overall goal for this project was to keep the html JavaScript and CSS simple as I wanted to ensure that I added full CRUD functionality to all pages of the database with flash messages and a fully functioning register and login system with a logout capability.

 This project certainly tested me during it is development.

-Game review <a href="https://gamesrevbeta.herokuapp.com/" target="_blank" rel="noopner">Game Review</a>
+Game review <a href="https://gamesreviewc.herokuapp.com//" target="_blank" rel="noopner">Game Review</a>